 Some months later I was managing more instances on Linode, and had started playing with Vultr as a possible Linode replacement.
 Vultr reportedly has slightly better performance than Linode for the same cost, so I thought I’d have a look at it.
 Again, I was frustrated when I found out that Vultr also had disabled SELinux by default!

 I remember having read about Canonical taking action against modified versions of Ubuntu offered with some service providers.
-Ubuntu includes a clause that you have to change the name if you modify and redistribute copies of Ubuntu to others, on grounds of protecting the Ubuntu trademark.
-After some research, I found that Fedora actually had similar legal requirements for use of their trademark to those of Ubuntu.
+Ubuntu includes a clause that you’ve to change the name if you modify and redistribute copies of Ubuntu to others, on grounds of protecting the Ubuntu trademark.
+After some research, I found that Fedora had similar legal requirements for use of their trademark to those of Ubuntu.